Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation: Experiments

 \subsubsection{Implementation Details}

-Our main experiments are conducted using two LLM backbones: \textbf{Llama-3.2-1B-Instruct} and \textbf{LLaMA3-8B-Instruct}.
-To compare with PISCO, we use the same backbone LLM \textbf{Mistral-7B-Instruct-v0.2}.
-All experiments are implemented in PyTorch and performed on NVIDIA A100 80GB PCIE and NVIDIA RTX PRO 6000 Blackwell Workstation Edition.
-We choose the encoder of LongT5\footnote{https://huggingface.co/google/long-t5-tglobal-base}~\cite{guo-etal-2022-longt5} as the embedding model of the parameter generator.
-During training, we set the learning rate to $10^{-4}$, with 10\% of the total training steps used for warm-up.
-We employ a polynomial scheduler, with the scheduler's ending learning rate set to $10^{-6}$.
-The batch size is set to 4, the number of training epochs is 1, LoRA rank is 2, and the LoRA alpha parameter is set to 32.
-We use the AdamW optimizer~\cite{adamw}.
-We set $\lambda_1 = 0.5$ and $\lambda_2 = 0.1$ in our training loss.
-All other unspecified hyperparameters follow their default settings.
-During inference, we disable sampling by setting \verb+do_sample=False+ and use greedy decoding.
-This ensures stable and deterministic output across all baselines.
+We conduct experiments using two LLM backbones: \textbf{Llama-3.2-1B-Instruct} and \textbf{LLaMA3-8B-Instruct}, and compare with PISCO using \textbf{Mistral-7B-Instruct-v0.2}.
+All experiments run in PyTorch on NVIDIA A100 80GB PCIE and RTX PRO 6000 Blackwell GPUs.
+The parameter generator uses the \textbf{LongT5 encoder} as its embedding model.
+Training uses AdamW with a learning rate of $10^{-4}$, 10\% warm-up, a polynomial scheduler ending at $10^{-6}$, batch size 4, one epoch, LoRA rank 2, and LoRA alpha 32.
+We set $\lambda_1 = 0.5$ and $\lambda_2 = 0.1$, keeping all other hyperparameters at defaults.
+In inference, we disable sampling \verb+do_sample=False+ and use greedy decoding for deterministic outputs.